-The precast concrete industry acknowledges that has not only a responsibility to improve its performance on sustainability demands but this global approach should serve as a way to increase its competitiveness, being an ideal basis to enhance all its potential in terms of the characteristics described above, which are really appreciated by designers, owners, builders, insurers and even final users.
+The precast concrete industry acknowledges that has not only a responsibility to improve

 One of the apparent weaknesses of the concrete products is the cement, and in particular the clinker which is responsible of such a high amount of CO2 emissions.
-By this way, the precast industry works hard to improve the efficiency of cement use by maximising hydration and by optimising cement content to reduce embodied $CO_2$ .
-The use of other cementitious materials such as ground granulated blastfurnace slag and pulverised fuel ash is also growing.
+By this way, the precast industry works hard to improve the efficiency of cement use by maximizing hydration and by optimizing cement content to reduce embodied CO2.
+The use of other cementitious materials such as ground granulated blastfurnace slag and pulverized fuel ash is also growing.
 Both these additions have much lower embodied CO2 than Portland cement.
-[9] Sustainability in precast factories is about improving resource efficiency, reducing waste and ensuring that standards such as ISO 14001 and EMAS are maintained.
+[10]